Following is some general information and background on the "anchor hoy".

 The pictures above show the model installed on the lower case with the upper case removed.

-On the left is a picture taken through the side of the lower case to show how things appear as if under water.
+On the left is a picture taken through the side of the lower case

 On the right is a photo of the starboard side of the anchor davit